 Newt's essentially saying, I knew what was coming.

-I knew it was Herman Cain.
+I knew Herman Cain.

-He knew what was they all know what's coming.
+They all know what's coming.

 Every Republican knows they're going to get the media anal exam.

-But they are going to fight back again.
+They're not going to complain about it, but they are going to fight back again.

 Whoever fights back against it.